auth0/lock/README.md

 ### checkSession(options, callback)

-The checkSession method allows you to acquire a new token from Auth0 for a user who is already authenticated against the hosted login page for your domain.
+The checkSession method allows you to acquire a new token from Auth0 for a user who is already authenticated against the universal login page for your domain.
 The method accepts any valid OAuth2 parameters that would normally be sent to authorize.
-In order to use this method, you have to enable Web Origins for your client.
+In order to use this method, you have to enable Web Origins for your application.
 For more information, see [Using checkSession to acquire new tokens](https://auth0.com/docs/libraries/auth0js#using-checksession-to-acquire-new-tokens).
 - **options {Object}**: OAuth2 options object to send to Auth0's servers.
 - **callback {Function}**: Will be invoked after the response from the server is returned.
 Has an error (if any) as the first argument and the authentication result as the second one.